firstbatchxyz/dria-blog/docs/node.md

 ---
 categories:
 - Decentralized Network
-description: Set up a Node on Dria for decentralized AI collaboration quickly and easily, with minimal requirements.
+description: Learn how to quickly set up and run a Node on Dria, a decentralized network for AI collaboration.
 tags:
 - Node Setup
+- Decentralized AI
-- Decentralized Network
+- Dria Network
 - AI Collaboration
 - FirstBatch
-- Dria
 ---

 # Run a Node